ggonnella/fastsubtrees/docs/paper.md

 | 2          | 532460       | 2                             | 4,35           | 324052      | 10043                    | 27515         |

-Finally, to provide an example of usage of fastsubtrees we implemented an interactive web application based on the _dash_ library (version 2.0.0, https://dash.plotly.com/).
-The application allows displaying diagrams of the value distribution of GC content and genome size values in any subtree of the NCBI taxonomy tree (we have included in the example only values for bacterial genomes, see above).
+Finally, to provide an example of usage of fastsubtrees we implemented an interactive web application based on the _dash_ library version 2.0.0 [@Dash] The application allows displaying diagrams of the value distribution of GC content and genome size values in any subtree of the NCBI taxonomy tree (we have included in the example only values for bacterial genomes, see above).
 Values for multiple subtrees can be compared.